-I think when we reach the breaking point our conscious takes over and start reasoning.
+I think when we reach the breaking point our conscious takeover and start reasoning.

 I thought why I’m afraid of her.
 She was my friend.
 I loved her.
 She will do no harm to me.

 Slowly I was becoming calm.
 I dozed off.
-Night passed quietly.
+The night passed quietly.
 Nothing happened.